Couchsurfing in New Zealand

 - Not all listings are accurate

 It is an endemic problem on the couchsurfing platform.
 Many hosts forget to update their listing or simply have misleading listings.
-This can easily be solved by reading the reviews of each hosts, which will give you an insight on where you are stepping into.
+This can easily be solved by reading the reviews of each host, which will give you an insight into where you are stepping into.

 - Cancellations happen regularly

 Since hosts are not bound to host you and are doing so out of the kindness of their hearts, they will sometimes cancel your stay at the last minute.
-For this reason we advise that you to have a back-up plan when couchsurfing.
+For this reason, we advise that you have a back-up plan when couchsurfing.

 - There is an element of risk involved

 Although many hosts are lovely people, in the past, there have been a few incidents involving couchsurfing hosts.
 It is important for you to follow our safety tips to couchsurfing so you are sure to have a pleasant experience when couchsurfing through New Zealand.